Justin Fields: 2019 season

-2020
+2020 season

 Fields entered the 2020 season as a leading candidate for the Heisman Trophy.
 The season was played amid the ongoing COVID-19 pandemic, with the Big Ten Conference ultimately opting for a shortened conference-only schedule after initially canceling.
 Fields was vocal in his support of playing the season, and he started an online petition that gathered over 320,000 signatures in support of that goal.

 Fields helped lead the Buckeyes to another undefeated regular season and Big Ten Championship with a 22–10 victory over Northwestern.
 Ohio State received another bid to the College Football Playoff, playing a rematch against Clemson.
 Ohio State was victorious in the rematch, 49–28, with Fields throwing 385 passing yards and six touchdowns in the game.
-Fields took a hard hit to the midsection in the game, and played through the injury in a performance that Sports Illustrated dubbed "legendary".
+Fields took a hard hit to the midsection in the game and played through the injury in a performance that Sports Illustrated dubbed "legendary".
 The Buckeyes advanced to the College Football Playoff National Championship, where they lost to Alabama, 52–24.
-Fields finished the shortened 2020 season with 2,100 passing yards, 22 passing touchdowns, six interceptions, and added 383 rushing yards and five rushing touchdowns on the ground.
+Fields finished the shortened 2020 season with 2,100 passing yards, 22 passing touchdowns, and six interceptions, he also added 383 rushing yards and five rushing touchdowns on the ground.
 He repeated as the Big Ten's Offensive Player of the Year and unanimous first-team all-conference.
-On January 18, 2021, Fields announced that he would be forgoing his final two years of eligibility to enter the 2021 NFL Draft.
+On January 18, 2021, Fields announced that he would be forgoing his final two years of eligibility to enter the 2021 NFL draft.